Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Firbolgs.md

 Firbolgs who travel southeast from the [[Greying Wildlands]] and cross the [[Dunrock Mountains]] might find themselves wandering the wastes of [[Xhorhas]].
 The territorial monsters that prowl the wastes show no pity to unprepared wanderers, and most firbolg families know better than to undertake such a dangerous journey.

-With northern [[Xhorhas]] firmly under the control of the [[Kryn Dynasty]], the dark [[elves]] have saved a number of firbolg travelers from monsters over the years.
+With northern [[Xhorhas]] firmly under the control of the [[Kryn Dynasty]], the [[Dark Elves]] have saved a number of firbolg travelers from monsters over the years.
 Enough of those have remained in the wastes for small firbolg communities to develop in [[Rosohna]] and other major Kryn cities.

 ### Firbolg Classes